iMAGRAY/Shelldone/docs/config/lua/ExecDomain.md

 For example, if you wanted to make it more convenient to work with tabs and panes inside a docker container, you might want to define an `ExecDomain` that causes the commands to be run via `docker exec`.
-While you could just ask wezterm to explicitly spawn a command that runs `docker exec`, you would also need to adjust the default key assignments for splitting panes to know about that preference.
+While you could just ask shelldone to explicitly spawn a command that runs `docker exec`, you would also need to adjust the default key assignments for splitting panes to know about that preference.
 Using an `ExecDomain` allows that preference to be associated with the pane so that things work more intuitively.

 ## Defining an ExecDomain

-You must use the `wezterm.exec_domain` function to define a domain.
+You must use the `shelldone.exec_domain` function to define a domain.
 It accepts the following parameters:

 ```
-wezterm.exec_domain(NAME, FIXUP [, LABEL])
+shelldone.exec_domain(NAME, FIXUP [, LABEL])
 ```

 * *name* - uniquely identifies the domain.
 Must be different from any other multiplexer domains.